xavibenjamin/brightlycolored.org/_drafts/mrs-doubtfire.markdown

 title: Mrs. Doubtfire
 date: 2018-12-04 05:44:00 -06:00
 categories:
   - comedy
   - family
   - drama
 tags:
   - movies
   - movie review
 custom_type: post
+subtitle:
-subtitle: Robin Williams delivers a fantastic performance in the movie about love, family, and adapting to new circumstances
+  Robin Williams delivers a fantastic performance in this movie about love, family, and adapting to new circumstances
+excerpt:
-excerpt: I'd forgotten how terrible Sally Field's character looks in this film.
+  I'd forgotten how terrible Sally Field's character looks in this film.
 Sure, co-parenting with someone like Daniel must be hell.
 He's the eternal good cop, which means the other parent ends up _always_ being the bad guy.
-featured_image: "/uploads/mrs-doubtfire-featured.jpg"
+featured_image: '/uploads/mrs-doubtfire-featured.jpg'
 review:
   type: movie
   rating: 3.5